 page, you'll see all the responses from your users or customers.
 The

-column is a dropdown allow you to tag the responses with things like "Reviewing," "In progress," and "Working as intended."
-You can customize this list of tags in the
+column is a dropdown that allows you to tag the responses with things like "Reviewing," "In progress," and "Working as intended."
+You can customize this list of tags on the

 page.
 This template has the added functionality of forms and tables all being connected.
-If you customize in the "Product Area" table in the
+If you customize in the "Product Area" table on the

 page, this changes the feature request form (see the 2nd question on the form).

 What feature request template would be complete without some fancy charts to view the feedback?
 Filter the responses by product area and you'll see charts and word clouds based on the responses.
-The results gives your product manager an opportunity to start adding new features to the product roadmap.
+The results displayed in the feature request form template give your product manager an opportunity to start adding new features to the product roadmap.

 👉 Get started with: feature request template

-This template is meant to replace the different tools you use in your feature request workflow.
-If there are certain enhancements you'd like to see in the template, it's easy to customize the template to meet the needs of your team members.
+This new feature request template is meant to replace the different tools you use in your feature request workflow.
+If there are certain enhancements you'd like to see in the template, it's easy to customize the product feature request template to meet the needs of your team members.
 For instance, if adding a simple tag is not enough for each row of user feedback, you can add custom fields like tagging the feedback with the sprint the feature request belongs to.